Diversity – October 12th: a day to reflect on cultural diversity

 In the last decades, our country made commitments locally and internationally to promote diversity.
 That’s why it is important to mention that this new name adapts with more strength to our legal system, just as it is said in the mentioned decree: “endowing this date, with a meaning that fits the values of our National Constitution and the different signed treaties and declarations of human rights about ethnic and cultural diversity of all peoples”.

-As mentioned before, this is not a holiday that belongs to the Argentineans; on the opposite, the idea is to advocate all American history.
-Thus, many other countries adopted this date, leaving behind the idea of “race” to introduce different approaches to cultural visibility.
+Just as Argentina, many other countries adopted this date, leaving behind the idea of “race” to introduce different approaches to cultural visibility.
 For example, in Peru this holiday is called “Day of the Native Peoples and Intercultural Dialogue”, in Costa Rica it is commemorated the “Day of Cultures”, while in Venezuela it is the “Day of Indigenous Resistance” and in Chile the “Day of Two World’s Meeting”, among many others.
 Today, there are only a few countries that keep this celebration as the Day of Race.

 All in all, this is an historical date of mutual respect, with great relevance in the American continent.
 To know our history allows us to understand and appreciate our origins; this is why the aim of the holiday is to achieve “historical reflection, intercultural dialogue, recognition and respect for Native People”.